breehaqasim/Pacman-Pursuit---OOP/README.md

 ## Instructions:
 Use arrow keys (UP/DOWN/LEFT/RIGHT) to guide the pac man character Eat all yellow dots on the screen while avoiding the chase of little ghosts

+## How to build the project?
+First, you have to make sure that you have installed SDL2 and SDL2-image libraries.
+- Open VSCode terminal and put this command to compile everything:

+	g++ *.cpp -IC:\mingw_dev_lib\include\SDL2 -LC:\mingw_dev_lib\lib -w -lmingw32 -lSDL2main -lSDL2 -lSDL2_image

+- Run the game by this command:

+	.\a.exe